-Where to start?
 Not by defending Austen, Dickens, Shakespeare, Hardy, who fill my bookshelves now but with which even I – reader and bookworm par excellence (may I use French?) struggled at school.
-Nor by eulogising Salinger or Steinbeck, nearly ruined for me for ever by a Black Country teacher who, taking us through The Pearl, talked of “Jooooarna” till I could hardly bear to read it any more.
+Nor by eulogising Salinger or Steinbeck, nearly ruined for me for ever by a Black Country secondary school teacher who, taking us through The Pearl, talked of “Jooooarna” till I could hardly bear to read it any more.
 None of them need my defence or my eulogies.

 So no, it’s not the books themselves that appals, but rather the narrowing of options that this approach seems to suggest.

 A few months ago, with my children in Waterstones as they spent their Christmas book tokens, I heard another mother demanding that the assistant find books for her daughter whose reading age was two or three years above her actual age.
 She refused to countenance any of the books on the shelves which were nominally for 8 or 9 year olds – the age of the child in question.
 Her daughter was “past” them, apparently.
 She needed to move on to something harder, more advanced.
 She needed to progress.
 What matter that she might have enjoyed the younger books, might have learned something from them that she’ll never come across again?
 Gove’s approach seems to echo this, to aim at a hierarchy of literature; a pyramid with just a few books at the very top.